 Made-from-scratch breakfast and lunch fare includes baked goods, egg dishes, salads, sandwiches and comfort foods.
 The mini-sandwiches are perfect for a light, on-the-go meal.

-Their flavorful stir-brewed coffee is the best in the Hamptons.
-(In our opinion.)
-Baked goods and ice cream round out the menu.
+Savor their flavorful stir-brewed coffee with baked goods and ice cream rounding out the menu.

 Line up with the beach crowd for simple offerings from the grill, plus ice cream and other sweet treats.